leesjensen/cs260-w2022/www/node/node-n5-full-stack/README.md

 [{ _id: '563ae37a13190ba93fc96a34', title: 'test', __v: 0, upvotes: 1 }];
 ```

-You can also access the GET route through the URL in your browser.
+You can also access the `List Comments` route through your browser.
 Test it to make sure everything is working.

-When we want to create a route for upvoting a comment the client will need to provide the comment's ID.
+For the `Upvoting Comment` route, the front end will need to provide the comment's ID.
 In order to make this easier, we can use Express's ability to manipulate parameters by creating a `param` mapping on our router in `routes/index.js`.

 ```js
 router.param('comment', function (req, res, next, id) {